Didisimmons/Flybody-gym/TEST.md

          When tested on a desktop device, the hero picture fills the entire screen width, despite the presence of the navigation bar and the alert dismissing message above it.
 The alert message, on the other hand, extends down the navigation bar, blocking some text on the hero image.
 This is remedied by increasing the text's padding.
 This new fix has no effect on any of the other features.

-         When doing the above-mentioned tests (III) on a tablet and mobile device, when the alert dismissing message appears above the navigation bar.
+         When doing the above-mentioned tests (iii) on a tablet and mobile device, when the alert dismissing message appears above the navigation bar.
 The alert message pushed down the navigation bar, obscuring some text, and the overlay on top of the image was overflowing.
 This was corrected by raising the height of the hero image on both tablet and mobile devices.
-Changing the height of the hero picture based on the device breakpoint
+Changing the height of the hero image based on the device breakpoint

     4. When the alert dismissal message is exited above the navigation bar, check that the hero picture is still displayed on all devices.

          On a desktop device, the hero picture fills the entire screen, the overlay is in place, and the hero image text is well within the image.

          Running the same test on a tablet found out that the text on the hero image was so enormous that it was spilling over the edge of the image.
 This was corrected by adding classes to the hero image text and the call to action button to minimize the size of the elements when a specified breakpoint was reached.
 The font size and button size of the items on the hero picture were fixed by these classes.
-After implementing the patch, the hero image was still visible, with all of its components responsively and in the relevant places.
+After implementing the fix, the hero image was still visible, with all of its components responsively and in the relevant places.

          However, performing  the same tests on a mobile device discovered that the alert dismissive text above the navigation bar obstructed the view of the hero image message, and that when the navigation bar was exited, it blocked some parts of the hero image text, with the contents on the hero image appearing clustered.
 To address this issue, we previously adjusted the hero image height, assigning different values for different breakpoints to fit all banner elements (i.e. text, button), however this did not resolve the issue on all platforms, particularly mobile smartphones.